de-jcup/winfoom/README.md

 |connection.request.timeout|The timeout for request connection (seconds)|Integer|30|

 ### Authentication
 * For HTTP proxy type, Winfoom uses the current Windows user credentials to authenticate to the remote proxy.
+  On Linux/Macos you need to provide the user and password (or DOMAIN\user and password if the DOMAIN is required)
 * For SOCKS5 proxy type, the user/password need the be provided when required.

 ### Error codes